Killing four birds with one Gaussian process: the relation between different test-time attacks: Conclusion

-Our findings emphasize that attack vectors on learning should not be seen in isolation, but also studied in relation to each other, as a mitigation towards one attack might enable or ease another attack.
+We investigated the security of GPs at test time towards evasion, model reverse engineering, membership inference, and model stealing.
+We conclude that attack vectors on classification should not be seen in isolation, as a mitigation towards one attack might enable or ease another attack.

+Formally, we show that evasion is enabled by learning, and any learned GP is vulnerable.
+Against possible intuition, lazy learning is not per se more vulnerable towards IP attacks.
+Still, a re-computation of the lengthscale is possible if kernel and the training data are fully known.
+Yet, no further parameters can be analytically retrieved from given output.

+We also study empirical vulnerability, and leveraged the property of a GP to fit a model with a predefined decision curvature.
+Our study encompasses six data-sets.
+Summarizing, a short lengthscale leaks the data, and is vulnerable to optimized evasion attacks.
+A long lengthscale leaks the parameters of the GP, and is vulnerable to one-step attacks with large $\epsilon$.
+The kernel can be determined independent of the used lengthscale.
+We conclude that attacks on classification should not be studied in isolation, but in relation to each other.